Keith-Cancel/SHA-256/README.md

  A simple C impletation of SHA-256 and SHA-256 HMAC.

 ## Usage Example (C)
-A simple example that outputs some common test vectors.
+A simple example that outputs the results of 6 test vectors.
 ```c

 #include <stdio.h>